jlewi/notes/github.md

 * Configure branches to be automatically deleted after PR merge
   * Intermediary commits on a PR still appear to be linkable even if the branch is deleted.

+## Creating new repositories

+1. Create the repository from the template repository [starlingai/template](https://github.com/starlingai/template)